 Oklahoma Titles

-All over the road motor vehicles, travel trailers, commercial trailers, manufactured homes, boats, outboard motors (in excess of 10 horsepower) and medium-speed electrical vehicles require a title.
-All terrain and off road motorcycles on which ownership has changed on or after July 1, 2005 are required to be titled and registered.
+All over-the-road motor vehicles, travel trailers, commercial trailers, manufactured homes, boats, outboard motors (in excess of 10 horsepower) and medium-speed electrical vehicles require a title.
+All terrain and off-road motorcycles on which ownership has changed on or after July 1, 2005 are required to be titled and registered.
 Titles issued after July 1, 2022 may have a bold black bar printed above the mailing address.

 Most vehicles are assessed a 3.25% excise tax on the basis of their purchase price, provided that purchase price is within 20% of the average retail value for that specific model vehicle.
 If the purchase price provided is not within that 20% range, a taxable value within that range is established for excise tax assessment purposes.